Moonchild (group)

 Moonchild (ムーンチャイルド; stylized in all caps) was a Japanese girl group formed by LDH Japan and signed to the sub-label CDL Entertainment which was founded by Hiroomi Tosaka.
 The group was composed of five members: Ruan, Uwa, Anri, Hana, and Mirano.
 Moonchild was formed through LDH's audition program iCON Z ~Dreams For Children~.
 Tosaka served as their head producer while music was produced by ALYSA from Hybe Labels Japan.
 The group released their debut single "Don't Blow It" on April 24, 2023, and officially debuted with their first extended play Delicious Poison on May 3, 2023.

 Name

-The group name "MOONCHILD" expresses the concept of the group as bewitching and ephemeral like the moon, and like the moon that changes shape every day, it fuses "Music", "Entertainment" and "Culture" to deliver ever-changing entertainment.
+The group name MOONCHILD was chosen to express the concept of the group as bewitching, ephemeral and ever-changing like the moon.

 Career

 2021–2022: Formation through iCON Z ~Dreams For Children~

 Moonchild was formed through LDH Japan's audition program iCON Z ~Dreams For Children~.
 Out of 48,000 people, only 30 girls passed for the second screening of the girl group category.
 On September 25, 2022, the final episode of the girls division aired and the successful candidates who were able to become members of the final group were announced.